-- Problems associated with disposal of cut material from remote or difficult locations are avoided - Waste disposal damage (see 5.3.5 Waste Disposal) is avoided - Dead trees provide an excellent habitat for a series around the entire circumference of the tree.
+- Problems associated with disposal of cut material from remote or difficult locations are avoided - Waste disposal damage (see 5.3.5 Waste Disposal) is avoided - Dead trees provide an excellent habitat for

 Preferably, do not separate the cutting process from the painting.
 Work in teams of 3-4, with one person painting whilst the others cut.
 Even though this method is labour intensive it is more efficient as it reduces the number of stumps that are left untreated.